lclemente225/prisma-next-todo-proj/README.md

 ##Project Details
-This is my first project using Prisma, MongoDB and NextJs.
+This is my first project using Prisma, MongoDB, Typescript and NextJs.

 ##Purpose